Box of Ideal Gas in Free Fall: Abstract

 \section{Abstract}

-We study the \textit{quantum} partition function of non-relativistic, ideal gas in a (non-cubical) box falling freely in arbitrary curved spacetime with centre $4$-velocity $u^a_{\mathrm{\textsc{box}}}$.
-Using perturbed energy eigenvalues to evaluate the canonical partition function, we find that corrections to various thermodynamic quantities such as mean energy, entropy and specific heat include a very specific, sub-dominant term characterized by the dimensionless quantity, $\Xi=R_{{\widehat 0}{\widehat 0}} \Lambda^2$, where $R_{{\widehat 0}{\widehat 0}}=R_{ab} u^a_{\mathrm{\textsc{box}}} u^b_{\mathrm{\textsc{box}}}$ and $\Lambda=\beta \hbar c$.
-This $\Xi$-contribution does not depend on \textit{kinematic} details of the system such as box dimensions and mass of particles, and in particular leads to $S_{\Xi} = (1/2) \beta U_{\Xi}$ (see text), a relation familiar from black hole thermodynamics.
-What is curious is that our result depends crucially on quantum mechanics since, in effect, the gas is allowed to ``feel" the presence of the box through use of unperturbed wave function satisfying appropriate boundary conditions at the box walls.
-This is the feature which a {\it classical} analysis will completely miss.
-Our result might bear relevance in several contexts, such as analyses related to the generalized second law, a better understanding of horizon thermodynamics, and the ``emergent gravity" viewpoint.
+We study the \textit{quantum} partition function of non-relativistic, ideal gas in a (non-cubical) box falling freely in arbitrary curved spacetime with centre $4$-velocity $u^a$.
+When perturbed energy eigenvalues are properly taken into account, we find that corrections to various thermodynamic quantities include a very specific, sub-dominant term which is independent of \textit{kinematic} details such as box dimensions and mass of particles.
+This term is characterized by the dimensionless quantity, $\Xi=R_{{\hat 0}{\hat 0}} \Lambda^2$, where $R_{{\hat 0}{\hat 0}}=R_{ab} u^a u^b$ and $\Lambda=\beta \hbar c$, and, quite intriguingly, produces Euler relation of homogeneity two between entropy and energy -- a relation familiar from black hole thermodynamics.